From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Conclusion

 \section{Conclusion}

-We introduced CrossDenoise, a lightweight and effective framework for denoising implicit feedback by incorporating both entity- and interaction-level weight.
-By leveraging average loss as a proxy for noise, CrossDenoise captures user- and item-specific noise patterns and assigns fine-grained confidence scores through a nonparametric ECDF-based weighting scheme.
+We introduced EARD, a lightweight and effective framework for denoising implicit feedback by incorporating both entity- and interaction-level weight.
+By leveraging average loss as a proxy for noise, EARD captures user- and item-specific noise patterns and assigns fine-grained confidence scores through a nonparametric ECDF-based weighting scheme.
 Extensive experiments across multiple datasets and backbone models demonstrate consistent improvements over state-of-the-art denoising methods, with lower computational cost and minimal hyperparameter tuning.
-These results highlight the importance of entity-aware modeling and confirm CrossDenoise as a practical and scalable solution for recommendation in noisy environments.
+These results highlight the importance of entity-aware modeling and confirm EARD as a practical and scalable solution for recommendation in noisy environments.